10 Best Leadership Books

 Going a step further than team building, the authors talk about emotional intelligence as the probable culprit behind most of the team failures, which tend to remain undiagnosed most of the time.
 This book discusses why it is almost an invisible concept to leaders and team managers and how an organization really needs to approach issues of this nature.
 A highly recommended read for today’s leaders to be able to understand the role and significance of emotional intelligence in the efficient functioning of a team.<< Get this book >>

 By Viktor Frankl

-A moving real-life story of grit and survival in the face of nothing less than WWII holocaust which will shake you to the core and at the same time encourage you to ask the right questions, look for a higher meaning of existence.
-The first part of this book primarily discusses how the prisoners of a concentration camp found meaning to survive in the face of unimaginable adversities and the second part is devoted to a unique psychotherapeutic approach developed by the author, which he calls logotherapy, as in ‘meaning as a therapy.’
+A moving real-life story of grit and survival in the face of nothing less than the WWII holocaust, which will shake you to the core and, at the same time, encourage you to ask the right questions, look for a higher meaning of existence.
+The first part of this leadership book primarily discusses how the prisoners of a concentration camp found meaning to survive in the face of unimaginable adversities, and the second part is devoted to a unique psychotherapeutic approach developed by the author, which he calls logotherapy, as in ‘meaning as a therapy.’
 An unusual work that has inspired and motivated millions of readers across the world to find meaning to strive and survive in the face of insurmountable odds.

 If leadership is about the survival and triumph of the human spirit in the face of fearsome odds, then this work is nothing less than a prized possession for anyone who aspires to lead or even simply to survive.
 The author, based on his own real-life experience, surmises that search for meaning and being able to identify it is the key to surviving under almost any conditions.
 It gives you the most important thing needed for survival, purpose, and hope.<< Get this book >>